Nadern96/SE218G04/README.md

 Test 4 Jenkins push on pull request with the master Test 4 Jenkins push on pull request with the master edit training branch only
+Test 5 Jenkins push on pull request with the master